-A 40-year old dishwasher at an upscale restaurant in San Fransisco is constantly working overtime.
-Some weeks he will work as many as 20 hours of overtime…20!
-He’s a great employee, and his bosses love him, but they never pay him overtime.
-One day, just like the Warehouse Worker, he complains about this…The next day he is fired.
+A 40-year old dishwasher at an upscale restaurant in San Francisco was constantly working overtime.
+There were weeks when he would work as many as 20 hours of overtime.
+He was well known as an outstanding employee and his bosses loved him—but they still never paid him overtime.
+One day, just like the above Warehouse Worker, he complained to a supervisor.
+The next day he was fired.

-In the Warehouse Worker case, it's very likely his employer engaged in what's called a Wage and Hour Violation by not allowing him to take breaks.
+In the Warehouse Worker's case, it's very likely his employer was engaged in what's called a “Wage and Hour Violation” by not allowing him to take breaks.
 With the Pregnant Secretary, she may be owed money because she was fired due to her pregnancy.
-With our Dishwasher, he may be owed all of that overtime money the restaurant did not pay him.
+And with the Dishwasher, he may be owed all of the overtime money that the restaurant did not pay him.